-The HP TopTools Remote Control card includes a rechargeable Nickel Metal-Hydride (NiMH) battery pack that ensures a supply of power to the card components.
+The HP TopTools Remote Control card includes a rechargeable lithium polymer battery pack that ensures a supply of power to the card components.

-This battery pack contains four cells and is rated at 4.8V at 1100mAH.
+This battery pack is rated at 3.6V at 800mAH.
 In case of a loss of AC power to the server, or a power supply failure, the battery continues to power the HP TopTools Remote Control for up to one hour.
 The battery pack, which is attached to the card with two plastic darts, is designed for easy removal and replacement by the customer.

-HP TopTools Remote Control can continue to perform its functions with a non-operating battery as long as power is being supplied to the server or power is being applied by the optional external AC/DC adapter.
+NOTE HP TopTools Remote Control can continue to perform its functions with a non-operating battery as long as power is being supplied to the server or power is being applied by the optional external AC/DC adapter. -